Electromotive interference in a mechanically oscillating superconductor: generalized Josephson relations and self-sustained oscillations of a torsional SQUID

+which exhibits self-sustained oscillations when $gk/\omega_{0}^{2}\gtrsim Q^{-1}$ or in our approximation $\ell^{2}BI_{0}Q/m\omega_{0}\gtrsim\hslash/m_{e}$, the quantum of circulation.
+Thus, to apply a static current to a torsional SQUID can generate self-sustained mechanical oscillations, as already demonstrated in \cite{Etaki2013}.
+Here, we present an alternative explanation based on electromotive interferences in the mechanical loop, instead of the capacitive coupling already discussed in \cite{Etaki2013}.
+Note that the equations of motion in both cases are similar in the limit $k/\omega_{0}\ll1$ in \eqref{EQ_voltage}, which make the origin of the self-sustained oscillations demonstrated in \cite{Etaki2013} a bit unclear.
+Nevertheless, for the experiment \cite{Etaki2013}, the capacitive coupling seems unable to generate the self-sustained oscillation by a few orders of magnitude, whereas the condition $gk/\omega_{0}^{2}\gtrsim Q^{-1}$ is verified.

-In comparison with the initial equations of motion $\left( \ref{EQ_RCSJ} \right) $-$\left( \ref{EQ_phiminus_1}\right) $, we have thus established and discussed two different kinds of electromotive effects corresponding to the terms $\kappa _{+}$ and $k$ in the systems $\left( \ref{EQ_RCSJ_EM}\right) $ and $\left( \ref{EQ_phi_2}\right) $.
-These electromotive effects may be relevant for the description of the measurement process of a quasi-classic elastic bar motion, and/or for the description of the backaction effects a SQUID exerts on an embedded mechanical oscillator.
-More precisely, the Compton-like $k$ term seems to be important for backaction effect, because it generates magnetic flux ; whereas the kinetic interference $\kappa _{+}$ term transforms existing magnetic field into voltage, and might be important for detection purpose when the voltage is monitored.
+In conclusion, we established and discussed electromotive phenomena in the Josephson physics, based on the gauge-covariance of the Schr\"{o}dinger equation under a non-inertial Galilean transformation.
+It leads to both an alternative demonstration of the London momentum \eqref{EQ_NG_covariance_sources}, and to generalized Josephson relations taking into account the displacement of the superconductor, see \eqref{EQ_EmE_SC} and \eqref{EQ_quantum_electromotive}.
+We then apply these generic expressions to the case of a torsional SQUID.
+When only a part of the SQUID is oscillating, there is in general no electromotive effect associated with the displacement.
+In contrary, when the entire loop is oscillating as in the torsional SQUID, we established some generalized differential equations describing the coupled evolution of the mechanical and charge degrees of freedom, see \eqref{EQ_quantum_electromotive}-\eqref{EQ_RCSJ_EM}.
+In addition, the electromotive effects can lead to self-sustained oscillations of the torsional SQUID.
+The electromotive effects we discussed may be relevant for the description of the measurement of the motion of a quasi-classic elastic loop, and/or for the description of the back-actions a SQUID exerts onto itself when the entire loop is elastic.
+More precisely, the Compton-like $k$-term seems to be important for back-action effect, because it generates magnetic flux ; whereas the kinetic interference $\kappa_{+}$-term transforms existing magnetic field into voltage, and might be important for detection purpose when the voltage is monitored.